kuleuven/mango-ingest/README.md

 `mango_ingest [OPTIONS] [COMMAND [OPTIONS] [ARGS]]`

+  ManGO ingest is a lightweight tool to monitor a local directory for file changes and ingest (part of) them into iRODS.
+There is no need for cronjobs as it is based on python watchdog which starts its own threads for continous operations.
+It has also the benefit of adapting to the local file system on windows, mac or linux.

+  The main purpose it to be an easy entry point for ingestion of files into iRODS, from where possibly a ManGO Flow task will pick up and handle further processing

   If it detects a new file creation, the corresponding file is inspected through a white list (glob pattern and/or regular expression list) and if